 Here's a 60-second clip montage from the TV program "Good Business":

 WHERE'S MY FOOD?!

-In 2012 I began production on a documentary that exposes the struggles of food and beverage servers.
+In 2014 completed production, hosted a big-screen premiere and launched international distribution of my feature-length documentary that exposes the struggles of food and beverage servers.
 Titled "Where's My Food?!" the film examines poverty, addiction and healthcare issues affecting the millions of people working as waiters and waitresses across America.
+You can rent or buy the film on Amazon or iTunes.
 The documentary's website is www.WheresMyFood.com.

 THEY MADE THAT UP!

-In 2009 I completed a comedic movie called "They Made That Up!"
-Reviewer Jordan Garren of Rogue Cinema described the unique, all-improvised movie as, "Laugh-out-loud funny...different, original and highly entertaining."
+In 2009 I completed a comedic, all-improvised movie called "They Made That Up!"
+Reviewer Jordan Garren of Rogue Cinema described the unique movie as, "Laugh-out-loud funny...different, original and highly entertaining."
 The film's website is www.TheyMadeThatUp.com.